ferrance/dizave58/readme.md

 In some ways this is inferior to simply usuing miryoku everywhere, an approach which provides the highest level of consistency between keyboards.
-Nevertheless, I suspect there are other people like me out there that like miryoku but wouldn't mind being able to use a number row.
+Nevertheless, I suspect there are other people like me out there that like miryoku but wouldn't mind being able to use the extra keys when they are available.
 Hopefully this layout can fill that need.

 ## Design Goals

-- Mostly compatible with the miryoku layout while taking advantage of the extra keys on the lily58
+- Mostly compatible with the miryoku layout while taking advantage of the extra keys on the lily58 and six-row corne

 - Support both QWERTY and COLEMAK

 - Switch between windows and mac

-- Support unicode characters
+- Support unicode characters on windows and mac

 - Make better use of the display